A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Trautman's dissertation work and follow up

 The next paper in the series, \cite{Trautman:1956ad}, extends the reasoning of the previous paper to spacetimes that possess Killing symmetries, but in addition to general coordinate symmetries also considers conformal and gauge symmetries.
 First he shows that a necessary and sufficient condition for conformal symmetry is the tracelessness of the stress-energy tensor, $T^\alpha{}_\alpha = 0$.
 Turning to coordinate transformations, he shows that the variation of the material action corresponding to the fundamental identity (\ref{LagrangeIdentity}) may be integrated by parts to yield the ``strong" identity\footnote{This is the same reasoning employed by Bergmann \cite{Bergmann:1949aa} (and cited by Trautman) to obtain the ``generalized Bianchi identities".
 In the case of the gravitational action they are the contracted Bianchi identities.} \beq \left( T^\beta_f{}_\alpha + L_f^A F_{A \alpha}{}^{B \beta} \psi_B \right)_{; \beta} + L_f^A \psi_{A;\alpha} \equiv 0. \eeq Trautman then notes that if symmetries exist such that $\delta \zeta^\alpha$ satisfy the Killing equation

 (\ref{LagrangeIdentity}) yields up to ten conserved quantities when the field equations are satisfied through the resulting continuity equation

 Trautman's first paper dealing with gravitational radiation appeared in 1957 \cite{Trautman:1957ac}.
-Citing earlier work by Lichnerowicz \cite{Lichnerowicz:1955aa} and by O'Brien and Synge \cite{OBrien:1952aa}, he investigated discontinuities in the metric that were permitted by Einstein's field equations.
-They are permitted across characteristic null surface $\phi(x) = const$ with the property $\phi_{,\mu}\phi_{,\nu} g^{\mu \nu} = 0$.
-As we have seen, Pirani's as yet unpublished 1957 paper \cite{Pirani:1957aa} inspired this work, and he was duly cited.\footnote{Trautman's paper was submitted for publication on November 24, 1956.
-He lists the Pirani paper as "in press" at {\it Acta Physica Polonica} although it was actually submitted to the {\it Physical Review} on October 18, 1956.} Trautman's main result was an expression for the discontinuity of the Riemann tensor across $\phi$, which he showed to be of the form $\Delta R_{\alpha \beta \gamma \delta} = \frac{1}{2} \phi_{,[\alpha} h_{\beta][\gamma} \phi_{,\delta]}$ where he had previously shown that the discontinuity in the second derivative of the metric tensor was a genuine fourth rank tensor which took the form $\Delta g_{\alpha \beta, \gamma \delta} = h_{\alpha \beta} \phi_{, \gamma \delta}$, $h_{\alpha \beta}$ being itself a second rank tensor.
+Citing earlier work by Lichnerowicz \cite{Lichnerowicz:1955aa} and by O'Brien and Synge \cite{OBrien:1952aa}, he reviewed the discontinuities $\Delta$ in the metric that were permitted by Einstein's field equations.\footnote{Lichnerowicz indeed learned of these discontinuities from his thesis advisor Darmois \cite{Darmois:1927aa}.} They are permitted across characteristic null surface $\phi(x) = const$ with the property $\phi_{,\mu}\phi_{,\nu} g^{\mu \nu} = 0$.
+Here he cites an as yet unpublished paper by Pirani \cite{Pirani:1957aa} as having taught him these results.\footnote{Trautman's paper was submitted for publication on November 24, 1956.
+He lists the Pirani paper as "in press" at {\it Acta Physica Polonica} although it was actually submitted to the {\it Physical Review} on October 18, 1956.} Trautman's main citation was an expression for the discontinuity of the Riemann tensor across $\phi$, which he showed to be of the form $\Delta R_{\alpha \beta \gamma \delta} = \frac{1}{2} \phi_{,[\alpha} h_{\beta][\gamma} \phi_{,\delta]}$ where he had previously shown that the discontinuity in the second derivative of the metric tensor was a genuine fourth rank tensor which took the form $\Delta g_{\alpha \beta, \gamma \delta} = h_{\alpha \beta} \phi_{, \gamma \delta}$, $h_{\alpha \beta}$ being itself a second rank tensor.
 Thus Trautman provided a fully covariant definition of the wave front of gravitational radiation.